andrea-mattioli/ocp-truenas/README.md

 #### Network Attachment Definitions

-You created two `NetworkAttachmentDefinitions` to associate with the bridges `br13` and `br14`.
+I created two `NetworkAttachmentDefinitions` to associate with the bridges `br13` and `br14`.
 Here are the configurations for these definitions:

 ```yaml
 apiVersion: v1